fasterius/slime-peek.nvim/README.md

 or R Markdown / Quarto documents and send the appropriate code to `vim-slime`.
 The commands available are as follows:

-- `PrintHead`
+- `PrintHead`: Print the head of the word under the cursor.
-- `PrintNames`
+- `PrintNames`: Print the column header of the word under the cursor.

-If you want to create a key map for toggling zoom, you can do something like
+If you want to create a key map for the commands, you can do something like
 this:

 ```lua